Vivian Ayers Allen: Background

 Born in 1923 in Chester, South Carolina, she was African-American and had indigenous heritage.
 Her grandfather was Cherokee.

 She was educated at the historic Brainerd Institute in Chester, where her parents and her grandparents had also been educated, growing up in a house across the street from the school.
-Her sister Sarah Mildred Ayers Smith was valedictorian of the class of 1937, whilst Allen graduated in 1939 as a member of the final graduating class from the institution.
-Whilst at school there, she studied Latin and French and learned to play concert piano.
+Her sister Sarah Mildred Ayers Smith was valedictorian of the class of 1937, while Allen graduated in 1939 as a member of the final graduating class from the institution.
+During her time at Brainerd, she studied Latin and French and learned to play concert piano.

 She then studied at Barber-Scotia College and Bennett College.
 She received Honorary Doctorate degrees from Wilberforce University, in 1995, and her alma mater Bennett College, in 2006.

-She married dentist Andrew Arthur Allen Sr. in New York City and they had four children: jazz trumpeter Andrew Arthur "Tex" Allen Jr.; actress and dancer Debbie Allen; regional president of TD Bank Hugh Allen; and actress Phylicia Rashad.
+She married dentist Andrew Arthur Allen Sr. in New York City and they had three children: jazz trumpeter Andrew Arthur "Tex" Allen Jr.; actress and dancer Debbie Allen; and actress Phylicia Rashad.
 The couple divorced in 1954 after nine years of marriage, Vivian declaring in her divorce suit that they were "manifestly incompatible".
 She was known as "Ma Turk" by her family, and her daughter Debbie named her own daughter Vivian Nixon after Allen.

 Allen attended high-profile Hollywood events with her daughters, including the unveiling of Debbie's star on the Hollywood Walk of Fame in 1991 and the 65th Academy Awards in 1993.